 We provide outstanding and compassionate care in a patient-centered environment.
 The Stem Cell Transplant Unit located on the top floor of the Center for Care and Discovery offers the newest technology as well as many thoughtful patient and family amenities.
 The unit integrates both inpatient and outpatient stem cell transplant care services in one convenient location.

 The stem cell transplant program at UChicago Medicine is a Blue Cross Center for Distinction and has been named a Center of Excellence by OPTUM, Aetna, Interlink and Cigna.
 We are fully accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) and the Center for International Blood and Bone Marrow Transplant Research.

 As a leading center for advanced care, UChicago Medicine attracts patients from throughout the region, country and world.
 If you’re traveling from abroad, we provide customized services to make your experience just that much smoother.
-For more information, contact our Center for International Patients.
+For more information, contact our International Program.